EliAndrewC/l7r/setting/l7r.md

 Here is the vow which members of The Order of Lord Moon swear upon their initiation:

-"I, (NAME), swear to Lord Moon that I shall be a faithful member of his Order, and show loyalty to the brothers and sisters who share in its teachings and ways.
+> I, (NAME), swear to Lord Moon that I shall be a faithful member of his Order, and show loyalty to the brothers and sisters who share in its teachings and ways.
 I swear to always act in the best interests of our order and its members.
 I swear to keep secret the identities of my fellow members, and to protect their lives and wellbeing as if they were my own.
 I will use the knowledge and power gained from my membership in The Order of Lord Moon to pursue my personal goals and ambitions, but will never allow my actions to bring harm to our order or its members.
 I will devote myself fully to the service of Lord Moon and to the advancement of our order, and will remain steadfast in my loyalty to The Order of Lord Moon until the end of my days.
-So swear I, (NAME)."
+So swear I, (NAME).

 This vow is shorter than most of the other vows above, in part because it is an older vow which has been passed down for many centuries, and thus predates some of the common forms and conventions used in vows.